David Finfrock is the NBC 5 Weather Experts senior meteorologist and can be seen on-air occasionally throughout the year.

-E-mail David | Follow David on Twitter | Like David on Facebook | Follow David on Instagram
+E-mail David | Follow David on X | Like David on Facebook | Follow David on Instagram

 Finfrock joined NBC 5 in 1975 as a meteorologist after spending time as a field researcher on the Juneau Icefield Research Program in Alaska.
-He graduated magna cum laude from Texas A&M University with a Bachelor of Science degree in meteorology and also completed some graduate work while at Texas A&M.
+He graduated magna cum laude from Texas A&M University with a Bachelor of Science in Meteorology and also completed some graduate work while at Texas A&M.

-In his spare time, Finfrock enjoys participating in walks and runs for various charitable organizations, and is an avid nature conservationist.
+In his spare time, Finfrock enjoys participating in walks and runs for various charitable organizations and is an avid nature conservationist.
 David enjoys camping, traveling, gardening, genealogy, and antique maps.
 He is currently the editor of the newsletter for the Texas Map Society.

 The Latest